 • Photos and videos of Sailfish and various species of Marlin; and

-• Insightful/helpful information from other directors, observers, and/or guest speakers that may be in attendance
+• Insightful/helpful information from other directors, observers, and guest speakers who may be in attendance

 Do you have women anglers?